dream11/react-native-remote-ui/README.md

 - `fallbackComponent`
   - Fallback component provided to React Suspense
 - `errorComponent`
-  - Component to be used in case of error in ServerComponent
+  - Component to be used in case of error in RemoteComponent
 - `loadingComponent`
 - `onAction`
   - Callback with `action` and `payload`.
 Current supported actions are `NAVIGATE`, `IO`.